Finding a Service Program as a First-Time Traveler

 Engage in life at Ricefields where service is exciting and the sense of teamwork is powerful.
 Ricefields offers seven meaningful service projects to choose from each week: Welcome Homes, Fish n’ Sticks, Meals on Flip Flops, Bobbing and Floating, English Exchange, Teaching and Tutoring, and Hands in the Dirt.
 We have developed a number of partnerships over our many years in the region, and our service projects produce life-changing experiences for our students and long-term outcomes for the communities in which they work.
 Many students who come to Ricefields stay for two weeks, four weeks, or even the whole summer.
 Choose from several exciting side-trip options during your stay to enhance your Ricefields experience and maximize your summer in Southeast Asia.

-Call 800.321.4353 for more information about Rustic Pathways service trips for first-time travelers or to talk through your options to one of our Global Program Advisors.
+Call 800.321.4353 for more information about Rustic Pathways service trips for first-time travelers or to talk through your options to one of our Global Program Advisors or request a free catalog.

 Jack has spent his professional career as a writer and editor.
 Before joining Rustic, he worked as a journalist in Kansas and Colorado, taught English in Swaziland, and transitioned to marketing roles in the Boston and New York startup worlds.
 Jack is excited to channel his love of storytelling and his appreciation for education as Rustic’s Content Production Manager.
 When not working, Jack is either watching baseball or planning his next adventure.
 Jack and his wife, Blythe, live in Brooklyn.